gatlin/tubes/README.md

 This is called a [Boehm-Berarducci encoding][bbencode].
-Instead of building up a mountain of `Yield`s and `Await`s wrapping each other, which can waste memory and slow down execution, the state of the `Task` dictates which of two alternatives it will take.[^2]
+Instead of building up a mountain of `Yield`s and `Await`s wrapping each other, which can waste memory and slow down execution, the state of the `Tube` dictates which of two alternatives it will take.[^2]

 The point ... ?